 - Close apps and features when you're not using them.

-- Tap the power key to turn off the display when you're done using it.
+Tap the Power key to turn off the display when you're done using it.

 - Apps and widgets

-- Remove any apps you aren't using.
+Uninstall any apps you aren't using.
 Apps and widgets can run in the background and use a considerable amount of battery, even when you don't have them open.

-- Use Wi-Fi when available, because Wi-Fi uses less battery then an LTE connection.
+Use Wi-Fi when available, because Wi-Fi uses less battery then an LTE connection.

 Notifications and alerts are useful, but can also be a large battery drain.
 Every time your device vibrates, lights up, or makes a sound, it uses the battery.

-- Turn off unnecessary notifications (and enjoy the peace and quiet).
+Turn off unnecessary notifications (and enjoy the peace and quiet).

 - Power saver mode

-- Turn on power saver mode if your device has this feature.
+Turn on power saver mode, if your device has this feature.

-Leave it plugged in at home or work
+- Leave it plugged in at home or work

-Manufacturers are constantly improving the way a device operates via software updates.
+Manufacturers are constantly improving the way devices perform, and release software updates to improve operates via software updates.